SidGrip/trollcoin_container/README.md

 <br>
 This will gernerate a Dockerfile, build the container and compile both the Daemon and QT wallet.
 It will take a little time to complete.
 <br>
 You will see red warning/error messages.
+[It's all part of the experience](https://youtu.be/XxHS9lTUN4Y?t=40)
 <br>
 #### After the container build is done
 Copy & paste into terminal window - Everyting is run as user enter sudo password when prompted